College-of-DuPage-Lunabotics/lunabot_ros/README.md

 ### SSH Into Robot Computer

 SSH (Secure Shell) allows you access another device over the network and run commands.
-The host computer is the computer that you are personally interfacing with, such as laptop.
+The **host computer** is the computer that you are personally interfacing with, such as laptop.
 For any future steps that require being ran on the robot computer, you will need to be connected via SSH.

-#### 1. Install and enable SSH server:
+#### 1. Install and enable SSH server (host computer):
 ```bash
 sudo apt update
 sudo apt install openssh-server